bernerus/TetrodeBoards/README.md

 A crucial component in Ian's desing is the 748 op amp.
 These are no longer manufactured, but they are available at eBay.
-Lyckily for me, I found a few 748 IC:s in my old junkbox.
+Luckily for me, I found a few 748 IC:s leftover from the happy '70s in my old junkbox.

 Christer Bernérus, SM6FBQ.
 JO67BQ 2024-04-04.